tcrouzet/obsidian-french-typos/README.md

 ## Manual Installation
 Hopefully, this plugin will make it to Obsidian's plugin gallery, until then, you can install it manually:

-Download the main.js, styles.css and manifest.json files from the latest release's package.
+Download the main.js, main.ts and manifest.json files from the latest release's package.
 Go to the /.obsidian/plugins folder of your Obsidian vault.
 Create /obsidian-french-typos in there.
 Put the downloaded files into the /obsidian-french-typos folder.
 Restart Obsidian.